duparq/hwa/doxygen/using.md

 Your development tool should be configured to search the header file in the `/include/` directory of HWA.

-If your device uses configuration fuses (e.g. Atmel AVR), you __must__ set their values __before including the device header__ otherwise factory values will be
+If your device uses configuration fuses (e.g. Atmel AVR), you should set their values __before including the device header__.
+If you do not, factory values will be assumed:
-assumed:

 @code
 #define HW_DEVICE_CLK_SRC		rc_8MHz